Multi-modal learning for geospatial vegetation forecasting: Methods

-\textbf{Local timeseries models} We compare against three commonly used time series models: Kalman filter, LightGBM \cite{ke.etal_2017} and Prophet \cite{taylor.letham_2018} from the Python library darts \cite{herzen.etal_2022}.
+\textbf{Local time series models} We compare against three common time series models: Kalman filter, LightGBM \cite{ke.etal_2017} and Prophet \cite{taylor.letham_2018} from the Python library darts \cite{herzen.etal_2022}.
 These are trained on timeseries from a single pixel and applied to forecast this pixel, given future weather as covariates.
-Since they are fit for every pixel separately, running such timeseries models is expensive.
-Predicting a single minicube takes $\sim3$h on an 8-CPU machine, which is $\mathcal{O}(10^4)$ slower than the deep learning approaches.
+They are expensive to run: a single minicube takes $\sim3$h on an 8-CPU machine, $\mathcal{O}(10^4)$ slower than deep learning.
+We also evaluate a global timeseries model: the LSTM (implemented as ConvLSTM with 1x1 kernel).
+The time series models should be strong if spatial interactions are less predictive for vegetation evolution.

-\textbf{LSTM} A much faster timeseries model is the LSTM when trained globally.
-We implement a pixelwise LSTM as a ConvLSTM with 1x1 kernel size.
-It can not make use of spatial context, but does use temporal memory.

-\textbf{Next-frame UNet} The next-frame UNet predicts autoregressively without memory the vegetation of the next time step.
-This is a common baseline for weather prediction, a task with insignificant memory effects \cite{rasp.etal_2020}.

-\textbf{Next-cuboid UNet} The next-cuboid UNet works in chunks: It stacks all context time steps along the channel dimension and outputs all target time steps at once.
-It is similar to SimVP, but does early spatio-temporal fusion.